theodoremoreland/SM/README.md

 **It is assumed the user is at the root of this project and is using a UNIX style command line environment when referencing the CLI commands below.**

-Run the following command where the value of the `file-path` argument is an absolute path or path relative to the root this project to the file needed:
+Run the following command where the value of the `file-path` argument is an absolute path or relative path to the file needed:

 ```
 python scripts/permutations.py --file-path="./example/relative-path.txt"
 ```

-Data needed for Product Detail page

--